emaloney/CleanroomLogger/README.md

 CleanroomLogger provides a simple, lightweight Swift logging API designed to be readily understood by anyone familiar with packages such as [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) and [log4j](https://en.wikipedia.org/wiki/Log4j).

-CleanroomLogger is part of [the Cleanroom Project](http://github.com/gilt/Cleanroom) from [Gilt Tech](http://tech.gilt.com) and is distributed under the [MIT license](LICENSE).
+CleanroomLogger is part of [the Cleanroom Project](http://github.com/gilt/Cleanroom) from [Gilt Tech](http://tech.gilt.com).

-## Why CleanroomLogger?
+## What it’s for

 If you're familiar with [`NSLog()`](https://developer.apple.com/library/ios/documentation/Cocoa/Reference/Foundation/Miscellaneous/Foundation_Functions/index.html#//apple_ref/c/func/NSLog), then you'll understand the purpose of CleanroomLogger.

 As with `NSLog()`, CleanroomLogger messages are (by default) directed to the Apple System Log and to the `stderr` output stream of the running process.
-(CleanroomLogger depends on [CleanroomASL](https://github.com/emaloney/CleanroomASL) to provide this functionality.)

-However, CleanroomLogger adds several important features not provided by `NSLog()`:
+However, CleanroomLogger adds a number of important features not provided by `NSLog()`:

 1. Each log message is associated with a [`LogSeverity`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/Enums/LogSeverity.html) value that indicates the importance of the message.
 This enables you to very easily do things like squelch out low-priority messages—such as those logged with `.Debug` and `.Verbose` severity values—in production binaries, thereby lessening the amount of work your App Store build does at runtime.